 This is not a particularly unlikely scenario.
-Between the present-at-all-ages possibility of being in a bad accident and the increased likelihood of illness as one ages, you’d actually have to be quite lucky — or unlucky, depending on how you see it — to reach the end of your life without anyone else ever having to make a medical decision on your behalf.
+Between the present-at-all-ages possibility of being in a bad accident and the increased likelihood of illness as one gets older, you’d actually have to be quite lucky — or unlucky, depending on how you see it — to reach the end of your life without anyone else ever having to make a medical decision on your behalf.

-Still, studies and surveys generally find that many of us have not taken the needed steps to “make our wishes known.”
+Still, studies and surveys generally find that many of us have not yet taken the needed steps to “make our wishes known.”

 And even among those who have “made their wishes known,” there’s usually more to it than they realize, and they often have skipped an important piece of the process.

 Now in general, older adults do address advance care planning more often than younger people do.

 But, a research study found that in a 2012 survey of Medicare beneficiaries, only 38% reported having addressed three key parts of advance care planning (having an end-of-life conversation, designating a health power of attorney, and completing a living will).

 We can and should do better.
 Because when we address advance care planning, we not only benefit ourselves, but we also provide an important service and gift to our family and loved ones.

 Making medical decisions on behalf of someone else is often extremely stressful.
 I found this out the hard way many years ago, when my father fell suddenly very ill.
 (I share this story in a related podcast episode, which you can find here.)

 By making an effort to think through “your wishes” — your values and priorities, really — you can make things much easier for your family, should they ever be called to make decisions for you.

 And if you think you’ve already taken care of this: you may not have done it as thoroughly as possible the first time around, and you may well be due for a refresher.